Kinsotek/Kinsotek/README.md

-- 👋 Hi, I’m @Kinsotek
+- 👋 Hi, I’m Emmanuel Obiaozu (Kinsotek)
-- 👀 I’m interested in cloud computing / software development (backend)
+- 👀 I’m a cloud and devops engineering with tek
 - 🌱 I’m currently learning GCP, and JS
-- 💞️ I’m looking to collaborate on Software development project
+- 💞️ I’m looking to collaborate on Software development project (cloud & devops)
-- 📫 How to reach me: obiaozukelechi@gmail.com
+- 📫 How to reach me: obiaozukelechi@gmail.com, follow me on Medium: https://medium.com/@obiaozuemmanuel

 <!---
 Kinsotek/Kinsotek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.